 A bank note is a promissory note that transfers wealth from one entity to another.
 Holding onto cash lacks the immediate security afforded by banks, yet is often chosen by individuals looking to safeguard their wealth.
 Locked in a safe or vault, it won’t accumulate any interest, but it’s also protected from a bank collapsing due to an economic downturn.

 As a physical asset with established value that consistently climbs, gold has a host of benefits that make it the investment platform of choice to a number of individuals and organisations.
 Gold’s scarcity and rate of discovery have allowed it to become a universally accepted currency and material asset.

-Whether secured in an official capacity in a vault under the guidance of experts or secured on your own premises, physical gold is a way to remove your wealth from circulation and effectively lock it into a commodity whose value will rise as its mining reserves worldwide diminish.
+Whether secured in an official capacity in a vault or secured on your own premises, physical gold is a way to remove your wealth from circulation and effectively lock it into a commodity whose value is expected to rise as its mining reserves worldwide diminish.

-Nobody is suggesting that one’s wealth should be entirely removed from the banking system and instead placed entirely into its counterpart value in gold.
+Nobody is suggesting that one’s wealth should be entirely removed from the banking system and instead placed into its counterpart value in gold.
 Even with the precious metal being as easily liquidated as it is, cash and banks are essential for accessing and transferring your money for daily transactions.

 Physical cash isn’t subject to counterparty risk but is still subject to inflation.
 In 1920, £20 and 1oz of gold were worth exactly the same, and could afford the same amount of goods and services – a Savile Row suit.
-Now, in 2017, 1oz of physical gold is worth more than £1,000, and £20 won’t even buy you a decent necktie.
+Now, in 2021, 1oz of physical gold is worth more than £1,300, and £20 won’t even buy you a decent necktie.
 Physical gold has maintained its purchasing power far better than cash, and with inflation set to rise the disparity between gold and cash will increase.

 Physical gold and silver is as liquid as cash in a bank account, but with the steady increases in the price of gold driven by scarcity and investment demand gold is a better earner than bank investment.
 This is especially true during financial crises.